tathianamb/biia/README.md

 ---

-### Phase 2 — API for task
+### Phase 2 — AI classification

-Papers where the regex found no match for `task` are sent to the Gemini API in batches of 5, with a 6-second interval between batches.
-The prompt contains only the block for `task`, minimizing token usage.
+Each AI rule sends its own independent prompt to the Gemini API.
+Rows are processed in batches of 5, with a 6-second pause between batches to respect rate limits.
+All rules run concurrently as independent streams.

-The API prompt for `task` follows the same hierarchy as the regex rules, but expressed in natural language with additional context and examples that the model can leverage for ambiguous cases.

----

-### Phase 3 — API for target

-Papers where the regex found no match for `target` are processed via the Gemini API in parallel with Phase 2.
-The prompt contains only the block for `target`.

----

-### Phase 4 — API for architecture, model, and complementary_technique

-All papers requiring classification of `architecture`, `model`, or `complementary_technique` are processed via the Gemini API in parallel with Phases 2 and 3.
-These columns cannot be reliably classified by regex because they require understanding the proposed model's structure from the abstract.

-#### Modular prompt engineering

-Each column has an independent prompt block.
-BIIA assembles only the blocks for the selected columns, reducing token consumption and allowing each block to be refined independently.
+Each prompt includes only the fields configured for that rule, minimizing token usage.
+The response is a JSON array mapping article index to the classified value.

 #### Automatic retry with backoff

-Phases 2, 3, and 4 all implement automatic retry with exponential backoff:
+All AI rules implement automatic retry with exponential backoff:
 - Attempts 1–3: wait 2 minutes before retrying
 - Attempt 4 onward: wait 5 minutes before retrying
 - Classification never stops automatically — only the user can pause it